kyileiaye2021/insightbot/README.md

 # Insightbot

 ## Project Description
-An intelligent study tool powered by Retrieval-Augmented Generation (RAG) that delivers a personalized learning experience, helping users achieve their goals.
-Offering on-demand, personalized learning assistance 24/7, it empowers users to stay organized, achieve their goals, and receive tailored support to overcome learning challenges, ensuring continuous progress at any time.
+InsightBot is an intelligent study tool powered by **RAG** that delivers a personalized learning experience, helping users achieve their goals.
+Our platform offers multiple tools that helps users to stay organized, achieve their goals, and receive tailored support to overcome learning challenges, ensuring continuous progress at any time.

 ![Home Page](./readme_img/home.png)
 ![Main Page](./readme_img/main.png)